NYCPlanning/data-engineering/apps/dagster_assets_partitions/README.md

 ## Run Instructions
 1. Install requirements
-2. Run in this directory with python run.py
+2. Run in this directory with `python run.py dev`